 The way we view content has changed dramatically with the introduction of streaming services that redefined what it means to “watch TV.”
 From subscription-based offerings like Netflix to transactional aggregators like Vimeo On Demand, there is a seemingly endless array of options that puts consumers in control of what, and when, they watch.
 Because of this, it is important for content creators to develop the right OTT strategy.

-If Millennials have taught us anything, it’s that people want freedom of choice, and they want it fast — hence the success of OTT content.
+If the younger-aged consumers have taught us anything, it’s that people want freedom of choice, and they want it fast — hence the success of OTT businesses.
 It’s been so successful, in fact, that there are now over 820 million connected video devices in the US, with 71% of internet users utilizing an OTT service at least once a month.
+These numbers are constantly in flux, as the powers of the internet and OTT distribution continue to develop.
 Coupled with the reach of the hundreds of available streaming services, it’s easy to see the immense potential to capitalize on OTT.

 Here’s what you need to know about OTT strategy, how brands are diving in, and the benefits of shifting your video marketing strategy to OTT.

 OTT stands for over-the-top, and it refers to premium video content that is streamed directly to viewers over the internet through different devices as opposed to appearing on traditional broadcast TV outlets like cable and satellite.
 Netflix, Hulu, Paramount+, and Amazon Prime Video are just a handful of examples of OTT strategy at play.

 Where are people watching?
 Some examples of OTT-capable devices include Apple TV, SmartTV, Roku, Chromecast, Xbox, and FireStick, just to name a few.
 You can also stream OTT content on mobile and desktop, but they are not considered OTT devices.